________________________________________________________________

 - What is Markdown?

-- Exercise - Communicating using Markdown
+- Exercise - Communicate using Markdown

 Module 9: Contributing to an open source project on GitHub